Internships & Fellowships

 OIR serves as the central point for Institution-wide advice, insight, analysis, and coordination of all international activities of the Institution.
 We advance the Smithsonian’s mission by leveraging the research, creativity, and expertise of the entire Smithsonian to push for greater reach, develop further relevance, and deliver profound impact globally.
 We mobilize communities, scientists, scholars, and partner organizations to exchange ideas and shape creative solutions to the world’s most pressing challenges, always hoping to inspire the next generation of leaders to join us.
 Underpinning all of our work is a core focus on partnership and building capacity with peers around the world.

-OIR internship roles, with illustrative duties and learning objectives, are as follows:
+The two (distinct) OIR internship roles, with illustrative duties and learning objectives, are as follows:

-Internships run for a minimum of three months beginning in August or September.
+Internships run for a minimum of three months beginning in January.
 Internships can be part-time (24 hours per week) or full-time (32 hours per week), depending on intern availability and office needs.
 Virtual interns are not required to reside in the Washington, DC area; however, local interns may have the opportunity for in-person work pending safety guidance from the Smithsonian.
 This is not a requirement of the internship.